Shopify/better-html/README.md

 best-effort runtime validations on this value in order to make it safe against some obvious attacks.

-We wrap the contents of the textarea tag, including everything between the original `<textarea>` and `</textarea>`, into a safety check that raises an exception if a rogue `</textarea>` tag is inserted as a result of ruby data being interpolated anywhere.
+We check for any interpolation containing `</textarea>` and raise an exception if this substring occurs.
+Note that this won't catch cases where an end tag is split across multiple adjacent interpolations.

 The same strategy is applied to other tags which contain non-html data, such as `<script>`, html comments and CDATA tags.